MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -OperatingSystemImageIndex

-Specify the image index in the image package from the **-OperatingSystemImage** parameter.
+Specify the image index in the image package from the **OperatingSystemImage** parameter.

 ```yaml
 Type: Int32